PickledPenguin/Auto_Excel/README.md

 # Description

-This script extracts data from the Excel files in the "Excel" directory and outputs the gathered data for each Excel file according to a configuration set by the user via simulating mouse movement and keypresses.
+This script extracts data from the Excel files in the "Excel" directory and outputs the gathered data for each Excel file according to a configuration set by the user by simulating mouse movement and keypresses.

 I have written this README file to be as informative as possible for readers who are not as experienced in handling scripts such as this one and have included links to helpful reasources